-In fact, Food for Life volunteers often risk their own lives to help those in need.
+In fact, Food for Life volunteers often risks their own lives to help those in need.
 Throughout the fighting in Grozny, Chechnya, for example, Food for Life volunteers cooked and served hot vegan meals to desperate civilians in the war-torn city.
 More than one million meals were served during the 20-month conflict.
 New York Times correspondent Michael Specter visited the Krishna devotees at their kitchen in Chechnya and wrote of them:

 These volunteers showed tolerance and compassion above and beyond the call of duty, demonstrating true equanimity and a deep understanding of their human responsibility.
 The jewel of India’s spiritual wisdom, the Bhagavad-gita describes equanimity as a natural expression of one’s spiritual wisdom.
 The Sanskrit term Sama darshinah is used, which translates as “equal vision”, and the Gita describes it as that which separates the truly wise person from the fool.

 Purchase a copy of HOW TO BUILD A GREAT FOOD RELIEF

-Purchase a copy of FOOD YOGA – Nourishing Body, Mind & Soul
+Purchase a digital copy of FOOD YOGA – Nourishing Body, Mind & Soul